 while Orbis was one of the first magazines to publish the work of Glyn Maxwell,

 shortlisted for Best Collection in the 2013 Forward Prizes.

 Simon Armitage who ‘still has his copies’ as a former Orbis contributor

 (reviews and poems), acknowledges the magazine

 in his Forward Prize winning collection, Kid (Faber, 1992).

-And Bethany W. Pope (Featured Writer, Orbis 171) recently had her new collection
+while Bethany W. Pope (Featured Writer, Orbis 171) had her new collection

 reviewed in The Guardian: Silage; Indigo Dreams